pavitra14/Farewell-dab/README.md

 # Farewell dab
-This application is to give our senoirs a dab they deserve ;)
+This application is to give our seniors a dab they deserve ;)